 Last Updated on abril 29, 2020

-2020-02-13 – Claresholm in Alberta has launched the process for candidates to register profiles for the Rural and Northern Immigration Pilot.
+2020-02-06 – The city of Vernon in British Columbia has become the latest to launch its website for the Rural and Northern Immigration Pilot.

 RNIP Federal Government Eligibility Requirements

 Candidates must have qualifying work experience or have graduated from a publicly-funded post-secondary institution in the recommending community.

 Candidates must have one year of continuous full or part-time work experience (1,560 hours) in the last three years.
 The work experience must be in one occupation and must include most of the main duties and all of the essential duties listed in the National Occupational Classification (NOC).

 Candidate who are international students are exempt from needing work experience provided they meet the following requirements:

 - They graduated with a credential from a minimum two-year-long post-secondary program in the recommending community.